 You cannot see mold or mildew until it reaches a point where it visible to your eyes.
-In that case you can differentiate between the two types of fungi.
+In that case, you can differentiate between the two types of fungi.

-Once in the air, these spores are known to cause allergic symptoms which can sometimes lead to serious medical conditions.
+Once in the air, these spores are known to cause allergic symptoms, which can sometimes lead to serious medical conditions.

 Early discovery enables you to remove the mold or mildew before it spreads to the rest of the house.
 Below is a guide for testing mold and mildew.

 Types of Tests for Mold and Mildew

-There’re three types of test you can use to check the presence of mold or mild dew in your house.
+There’re three types of tests you can use to check the presence of mold or mild dew in your house.

-This is one of the surest way of detecting the presence of mold or mildew.
-In this test air samples are collected and taken to a lab for inspection.
+This is one of the surest ways of detecting the presence of mold or mildew.
+In this test, air samples are collected and taken to a lab for inspection.

 Air testing can also be done after cleaning to check whether the mold or mildew spores have been reduced to an acceptable level.

-In this test, samples of suspected mold are taken using a tape, a swab or any other possible method.
+In this test, samples of the suspected mold are taken using tape, a swab, or any other possible method.

-These samples can be analysed using a DIY test kit or taken to a lab.
+These samples can be analyzed using a DIY test kit or taken to a lab.
 A simple test can be done at home to check whether the suspected substance is dirt or mold.

-In this test a small amount of house bleach is dabbed on the suspected mold growth.
+In this test, a small amount of house bleach is dabbed on the suspected mold growth.
 If there’s any mold growth, the blackened area will lighten up after two or three minutes.

 The test kits you get online are only meant to detect mold or mildew growth without identifying the species.

 How to Clean Mold and Mildew

-That’s because, it doesn’t penetrate into surfaces as in the case of mold.
-However, mold is more difficult to remove because of its tendency to stretch its microscopic filaments into surfaces.
+That’s because it doesn’t penetrate surfaces, as in the case of mold.
+However, mold is more difficult to remove because it tends to stretch its microscopic filaments into surfaces.

 - That’s why it’s usually recommended to seek professional help when you have a mold problem.

-Before you begin the cleaning process, ensure you wear a protective face mask so that you don’t inhale spores or fungicide fumes.
+Before you begin the cleaning process, ensure you wear a protective face mask to don’t inhale spores or fungicide fumes.

 Locate and Eliminate Possible Causes of Moisture

 - Check all plumbing systems or connections for any leakages and repair any faults.
 Your local plumber can help you fix leakages.

-Proper ventilation helps reduce moisture content in high humidity areas like laundry rooms, kitchen, bathroom and basement.
+Proper ventilation helps reduce moisture content in high humidity areas like laundry rooms, kitchen, bathroom, and basement.
 You can also install dehumidifiers to absorb moisture in the surrounding air.